drscotthawley/flocoder/README.md

 ./train_vqgan.py --config-name $CONFIG_FILE
 ```

-The VQVAE compresses MIDI piano roll images into a quantized latent representation.
+The autoencoder AKA "codec" (e.g. VQGAN) compresses roll images into a quantized latent representation.
 This will save checkpoints in the `checkpoints/` directory.
 Use that checkpoint to pre-encode your data like so...

 ### Pre-Encoding Data (with frozen augmentations)